ropensci-archive/webrockets/README.md

 Webrockets is an #unconf17 project that implements a basic websocket listener in R. The implementation draws heavily on @hrbmstr's wrapper of `easywsclient` in https://github.com/ropenscilabs/decapitated.

 # Example
+This example plots coordinate pairs streamed from a [server](https://github.com/ropenscilabs/webrockets/blob/master/test/random_coordintate_server.R) using the websocket protocol.
+Points are stored in a shiny `reactiveValues` object which cause shiny to trigger an update of the plot when new data is received.

 ![Blastoff!](https://raw.githubusercontent.com/ropenscilabs/webrockets/master/inst/media/example1.gif)

 ```